andyli/puzzle/README.md

 ## Learn by example

-Puzzles are interfaces that directly implement `puzzle.Puzzle`:
+Puzzles are interfaces that directly extend `puzzle.Puzzle`:

 ```
 interface A extends puzzle.Puzzle {